astronomer/docs/learn/dags.md

 </div>
 </details>

-### DAG run status

-A DAG run can have the following statuses:

-- `queued`: The time after which the DAG run can be created has passed but the scheduler has not created task instances for it yet.
-- `running`: The DAG run is eligible to have task instances scheduled.
-- `success`: All task instances are in a terminal state (`success`, `skipped`, `failed` or `upstream_failed`) and all leaf tasks (tasks with no downstream tasks) are either in the state `success` or `skipped`.
-- `failed`: All task instances are in a terminal state and at least one leaf task is in the state `failed` or `upstream_failed`.

 ## Write a DAG

 DAGs in Airflow are defined in a Python script that is placed in an Airflow project's `DAG_FOLDER`, which is `dags/` when using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started-cli).
-Airflow will automatically parse all files in this folder to load any new DAGs every 5 minutes and update any existing DAGs every 30 seconds.
+Airflow automatically parses all files in this folder to load any new DAGs every 5 minutes and update any existing DAGs every 30 seconds.
 You can force a new parsing of the DAGs by running `astro dev run dags reserialize` ([`airflow dags reserialize`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#reserialize)).

 There are two main ways to define a DAG: